In the midst of chaos and uncertainty, an effective strategy for being resilient is by staying focused on your purpose.

 Why Focus on your Purpose

 Purpose also gives meaning to your life and provides a sense of stability and continuity in changing circumstances; in other words, it boosts your resilience and prevents burnout.
-I have observed that my clients who have the highest career satisfaction and engagement levels know their purpose.
+I have observed that my clients who have the highest career satisfaction and engagement levels know their purpose and set goals.

 Purpose is not just about career satisfaction:

 - A study of more than seventy-three thousand Japanese men and women in 2009 found that those who had a strong connection to their sense of purpose, which they call ikigai, tended to live longer than those who didn’t.